harryanon/r0ak/README.md

 When using `--write`, a custom gadget is used to modify arbitrary 32-bit values anywhere in kernel memory.

 When using `--read`, the write gadget is used to modify the system's HSTI buffer pointer and size (__**N.B.: This is destructive behavior in terms of any other applications that will request the HSTI data.
-As this is optional Windows behavior, and this tool is meant for emergency debugging/experimentation, this loss of data was considered acecptable**__).
+As this is optional Windows behavior, and this tool is meant for emergency debugging/experimentation, this loss of data was considered acceptable**__).
 Then, the HSTI Query API is used to copy back into the tool's user-mode address space, and a hex dump is shown.

 Because only built-in, Microsoft-signed, Windows functionality is used, and all called functions are part of the KCFG bitmap, there is no violation of any security checks, and no debugging flags are required, or usage of 3rd party poorly-written drivers.